platformsh-templates/API-Platform-v2/README.md

 <details>

-<summary>API Platform: using Symfony Server</summary><br />
+<summary>API Platform: using Symfony Server</summary>
 In general, the steps are as follows:

+1. if you didn't get your Platform project yet, `git clone git@github.com:platformsh-templates/api-platform-api-admin.git api-platform`
+(or your own repo if you already created a fork)

+2. `cd ./api-platform`

-1. Start the API component with those steps, assuming that you're at the root of your multi-app project.
+3. Start the API component with those steps:

    1. `cd ./api`

-   1. Install the <a href="https://symfony.com/download">Symfony CLI</a>
+   2. Install the <a href="https://symfony.com/download" target="_blank">Symfony CLI</a>

    1. `symfony composer install`